priyam-parekh/churn-prediction/README.md

 Predicting whether a subscription customer will churn or stay, and which features matter most for that prediction.

-I chose this because it ties CS to something practical—for subscription businesses, losing customers directly hurts growth, and spotting who might leave early gives a chance to intervene.
+For subscription businesses, losing customers directly hurts growth, and spotting who might leave early gives a chance to intervene.
 Churn isn’t driven by one thing; it’s billing, usage, support, demographics, etc. So the goal isn’t only to build a classifier but to see which levers actually move the needle.

 **What the pipeline does:** Binary classification (Churn = 1 left, Churn = 0 stayed).
 I use gradient boosted trees—XGBoost and LightGBM—since they handle mixed feature types and give interpretable importance scores.
 Outputs are evaluation metrics (AUC-ROC, F1, etc.) and plots in `results/`.